polyphony-chat/polyproto-rs/README.md

 Apart from the Hello payload, library consumers can easily get access to all messages received from the gateway by calling `subscribe()` on the internal `tokio::sync::watch::Sender<GatewayMessage>`.
 This means that this crate handles only the bare necessities of connecting to the gateway, and that you are free to handle incoming messages however you would like to.
 Our `GatewayMessage` type is `.into()` and `From::<>`-compatible with `tokio_tungstenite::tungstenite::Message`, so that you are not locked into using our message types, should you not want that.

+## `sqlx` Compatibility

+The `sqlx_postgres` feature adds `sqlx` PostgreSQL support for some types offered by this crate.

+For development purposes, if you'd like to `cargo test` this crate, you will have to provide a `DATABASE_URL`, just as sqlx orders you to do.

 ## Versioning and MSRV

 Semver v2.0 is used for the versioning scheme for this crate.